MagiOC/steamsky/README.md

     items in bases depends on bases types.
 For example, it is good idea to buy food in agricultural bases and sell it to industrial bases.

-- Do randomly generated missions to gain moneys and reputation in sky bases.
+- Do randomly generated missions to gain money and reputation at sky bases.

     Patrol selected map areas, explore unvisited areas, deliver items to bases, etc. Some missions may require some free cargo space, others may depends on installed ship modules.

-- Manage your ship crew: give them orders, hire new or dismiss old members.
+- Manage your ship's crew: give them orders, hire new ones or dismiss old members.

     Your crew and your character must eat and drink, wounded, hungry or tired crew members works slower.
 As crew members spend some time on given order he or she will gain experience in selected skill which allow works faster or more precise.

-- Manage your ship: upgrade installed modules, install new, repair damaged.
+- Manage your ship: upgrade installed modules, install new ones, or repair damaged ones.

     Progress in game depends on installed ship modules.
 With stronger modules, you have bigger chance to meet stronger enemies.
 You must balance your